PlayingBox/BabyDestinationCodingChallenge/README.md

 A set of Nodejs APIs that allows the user to sign-up for an account, login and edit a user profile.

+## Technologies Used

+Node.js as the backend language.
+Heroku Postgres as the backend database service.
+Express as the web application framework.

+## Key Dependencies for Improving User Experience
+babel for ES6 syntax conversion. bcyrptjs for password hashing. http-status-codes for sending relevant status codes as server response. joi for validation of user input jsonwebtoken for authentication

 ## Application Information

 This Application has been made following all the best practices and refactoring has been taken to the best level possible.